weaversa/cryptol-course/INSTALL.md

 you click the link.
 If you close the Gitpod browser window, your work will be saved, though every time you return to the link, Gitpod will start a fresh workspace.
 To restart a previous workspace, go to https://gitpod.io/workspaces/.
-If you change the filter from Active to All, you will see all your recent workspaces.
-You can pin a workspace to keep it on the list of active ones.
+You can also pin a workspace to keep it from being deleted after 14 days of inactivity.

 With this method, you can save files on a virtual machine and start and stop it at will.
 There isn't an easy way to transfer files from